jbherreros/adiiu-dashboard/README.md

 # Football Analytics Dashboard

 This dashboard is a web application made with the Highcharts JavaScript library and PHP for the connection with the database (MySQL).
 It shows stats from different players and years.
-The data has been collected from kaggle (https://www.kaggle.com/datasets/mohamedhanyyy/top-football-leagues-scorers), although it also uses an external API (https://apifootball.com/) for one of the charts.
+The data has been collected from kaggle (https://www.kaggle.com/datasets/mohamedhanyyy/top-football-leagues-scorers), although it also uses an external API for one of the charts (https://apifootball.com/).

 ## Installation